 Give your kitchen a new look by installing a DIY wine bottle chandelier!
-It’s a great recycling project for all those wine bottles emptied during the holiday celebrations.
+A wine bottle chandelier is a great recycling project for all those wine bottles emptied during the holiday celebrations.
 You can also put this above your dining table or kitchen island.

 Pick your poison and get started on this easy DIY project.
-The tutorial below shows you in detail how to build this beautiful and secure light fixture and attach it to your ceiling!
+The tutorial below shows you in detail how to build this wine bottle chandelier a beautiful and secure light fixture and attach it to your ceiling!

 Will this be the project to keep you busy this weekend? 🙂

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox. ?

 - Wine Bottles